-I‘ll show that between 4% and 6% of the home value is thrown away per year.
-This calculator provides a more detailed outline of ownership costs that disappear for good.
+I’ll show that between 4% and 6% home value evaporates every year for homeowners.
+I made this calculator to provide a more detailed outline of home ownership costs.

 Ownership: A Huge Decision

-The average house price in my area is over $890,000.
-That’s over 10 years of after-tax income for someone making $100,000 per year.
-I need to think deeply before making a decision this large.
-And I think you should too.
+The average house price in my area (Ontario) is over $890,000.
+That’s over 12 years of after-tax income for someone making $100,000 per year.
+I find this to be a tad depressing.

 The Non-Recoverable Cost of Home Ownership

-Let’s take a closer look at the four costs.
+Let’s take a closer look at the four costs of home ownership.

 1. Property Tax